ruixuan-zhang/ruixuan-zhang/README.md

 - 👋 Hi there, I am Ruixuan Zhang.
-Currenlty, I am a Ph.D. student (JSPS DC2) at the Kyoto University supervised by Prof. Hiroyuki Ogata.
+I am a post-doctoral researcher in Hiroyuki Ogata's lab in Kyoto University, Japan.

-- 🔭 I am currently interested in deciphering the infection course of giant viruses using multi-omics and the evolution of viruses and their hosts.
+- 🔭 I am interested in genome evolution.
+I view the genome representing the fitness to current environment, recording past evolutionary events, and constraining the path of evolution in the future.
+I want to understand the evolutionary rule by integrating wet lab experiments and bioinformatic tools.

 <!--